Configure Okta as a CA with delegated SCEP challenge for Windows with Microsoft Intune

 -

-Redirect URI (optional): Leave blank, or select Web, and then enter a redirect URI.
+Redirect URI (optional): Either leave this field blank, or select Web and then enter a redirect URI.

 -